awaelchli/pytorch-lightning-snippets/README.md

 trainer.fit(model)
 ```

-You can also create snapshots with through the functional interface:
+You can also create snapshots through the functional interface:

 ```python
 from checkpoint.code_snapshot import snapshot_files